tachiyomiorg/website/src/help/guides/troubleshooting.md

 Some sources may have more advanced **Cloudflare** protection, that results in infinite loading in **WebView** when trying to bypass **Cloudflare** using the solution above.
 If you are facing this issue, try the following steps:

 ::: guide
-1. Go to <Navigation item="browse"/> in the bottom navbar.
+1. Go to <NavigationText item="browse"/> in the bottom navbar.
 1. Press the source you would like to access.
-1. Press the <Navigation item="webview"/> icon.
+1. Press the <NavigationText item="webview"/> icon.
 Refer to the previous picture.
-1. Press the <Navigation item="overflow" /> icon and then press Open in Browser.
+1. Press the <NavigationText item="overflow" /> icon and then press Open in Browser.
 1. Once done, press the X at the top left and return to the source.
-1. Press the <Navigation item="webview"/> icon again.
+1. Press the <NavigationText item="webview"/> icon again.
 1. Complete the **CAPTCHA** if one is present.
 :::